Miguel Vargas Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants have the 13th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Giants have a 4.15 team ERA that ranks 12th among all league pitching staffs.

-- Giants pitchers combine to rank 20th in baseball in home runs given up (13 total, 1.4 per game).
+- Giants pitchers combine to rank 19th in baseball in home runs surrendered (13 total, 1.4 per game).

-- The Giants will send Webb (0-2) out for his third start of the season.
+- The Giants are sending Wood (0-0) out for his second start of the season.

-- His most recent time out was on Wednesday against the Chicago White Sox, when the righty went five innings, surrendering four earned runs while allowing nine hits.
+- In his most recent appearance on Thursday, the left-hander threw three innings against the Chicago White Sox, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.